iTrace: Click-Based Gaze Visualization on the Apple Vision Pro

-This study addresses the limitations of accessing the raw gaze coordinates by introducing a click-based eye-tracking data extraction method.
+This study addresses the limitations of accessing raw gaze coordinates by introducing a click-based method for extracting eye-tracking data.
 We propose and evaluate multiple clicking techniques, including a \textit{pinch gesture}, \textit{dwell control}, and a \textit{gaming controller}, each best suited for different research objectives and application contexts.
 Due to the wide range of domains in which eye tracking can be used, various approaches are available for visualizing and analyzing gaze data \cite{blascheck2017visualization}.
 This study presents the eye-tracking data as a dynamic heatmap, visualizing the users' attention patterns over time.
 Our system generates individual and average heat maps, enabling analysis of personal viewing behaviors and collective attention patterns across multiple users.

-To collect and visualize the eye-tracking data on the Apple Vision Pro, we developed an application called \textit{iTrace}\footnote{The \textit{iTrace} application code is available on GitHub: \url{https://github.com/TUM-HN/iTrace}}.
-As shown in Figure~\ref{fig:eye_tracking}, the system consists of two main functionalities: \textbf{video eye tracking}, which captures gaze patterns while users watch pre-recorded content, and \textbf{spatial eye tracking}, which records gaze behavior within real-world environments.
+To collect and visualize eye-tracking data on the Apple Vision Pro, we developed an application called \textit{iTrace}\footnote{The \textit{iTrace} application code is available on GitHub: \url{https://github.com/TUM-HN/iTrace}}.
+As shown in Figure~\ref{fig:eye_tracking}, the system consists of two main functionalities: \textbf{video eye tracking}, which captures gaze patterns.
+At the same time, users watch pre-recorded content, and \textbf{spatial eye tracking}, which records gaze behavior within real-world environments.
 Both functionalities are implemented through a client-server architecture that processes the collected gaze coordinates into a heatmap visualization.

-Our system provides researchers valuable tools for directly analyzing visual attention in videos and real-world environments on the Apple Vision Pro.
+Our system provides researchers with valuable tools for directly analyzing visual attention in videos and real-world environments on the Apple Vision Pro.
 This work contributes to the growing field of eye tracking research by expanding the available tools for gaze analysis in mixed reality headsets.